 Labeling - Automated Label Build & Application

-Automating the labeling of products is the best way to error proof and customize your end of line process.
-We label rolls, cases, pallets, and individual products.
-Your labels can be custom designed using Easy Label, or comparable software, or setup to use customer ZPL data.
+Automating the labeling of products is the best way to error proof your end of line labeling process.
+MCRI’s automated labeling solutions can label rolls, cases, pallets, and individual products.
+Labels can be custom designed by Motion Controls Robotics or can be retrieved from a datastore/database containing label information.

-MCRI uses a proprietary software called M-TransactDB to develop labels that can pull information from your product database and combine production information to print case/product specific labels.
+MCRI uses a proprietary software called ImpactIQ to develop labels that can pull information from your product database and combine production information to print case/product specific labels.

-- Case/Product Weight – Requires an inline scale that weighs product as it passes.
+- Case/Product Weight – Print the weight of a product in plain text or barcode – Requires an inline scale that weighs product as it passes.

-- Product Description – Product description can be pulled directly from your product database and placed on the label.
+- Product Description – Product description can be retrieved directly from your product database and placed on a label.

-- Case/Lot Number– For order fulfillment, case number can be included – example case 6 out of 50.
+- Case/Lot/Order Number – For order fulfillment, case number can be included.
+Case numbers can be automatically serialized by ImapctIQ tracking and traceability module- Example case 6 of 50.

 Some examples of label customization are: